Harikrishnanvkph/cursor_ai/HTML_EXPORT_README.md

 - **Dark Theme**: Sleek dark theme with neon accents
 - **Minimal**: Simple, clean template with minimal styling
 - **Professional**: Business-ready template with corporate styling
-- **Only Chart**: Clean template with just the chart, no additional styling or information

 ### 📱 Responsive Design
 - Automatically adapts to different screen sizes